Royse City African-American Cemetery

 The county has also seen significant population growth over the years, as more and more people are drawn to its close proximity to Dallas and its beautiful natural surroundings.
 Despite its growth, Rockwall County has managed to maintain its small-town charm and community-oriented atmosphere, making it an attractive place for families and businesses alike.

-This timeline provides a condensed summary of the historical journey of Rockwall County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Rockwall County, Texas.